myst-templates/plain_typst_book/README.md

 This template helps you quickly set up a structured book project with MyST and Typst, ensuring a professional layout and easy customization.

-## Features
-Coverpicture in the template, replace it with your own cover image.

-Description in the `myst.yml` file is automatically added as a preface, can be left blank.

 **License:**
 Content is licensed under [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).